AbhilashTUofficial/JavaLab/Java-Lab/out/production/Java-Lab/com/javaLab/Exception/Algorithm.md

        Create tostring function to return the prompt for the exception.

        Step 4:
-       Create a class Demo with a funtion compute to throw payOutOfBounds exception.
+       Create a class Demo with a function compute to throw payOutOfBounds exception.

        Step 5:
-       Create a if statement to throw the payOutOfBounds.
+       Create an if statement to throw the payOutOfBounds.

        Step 6:
-       create a try catch statement on a static main function, display the exception.
+       create a try-catch statement on a static main function, display the exception.

        Step 7:
        Stop the process.